 Around 5,000 social housing dwellings in the Northern Territory were transferred from the Indigenous Community Housing collection to remote public housing between 2008 and 2010 and have been excluded from administrative data collections between 2008-09 and 2015-16, inclusive.
-In 2016-17, these dwellings were reported in the SOMIH collection for the first time.
-Submitting organisation: Australian Institute of Health and Welfare
+In 2016-17, these dwellings were reported in the SOMIH collection.
+Due to data quality issues, limited aggregate information were provided in 2016-17.
+Unit record data were provided in 2017-18.